 Did you know that nearly one-third of American adults have untreated tooth decay.
 Tooth decay can be painless and unable to detect in its earliest stages accept with dental x-rays or during a dental exam.
 By the time the cavity becomes painful it is usually at a point where it may need more complex treatment than a dental filling.
 Tooth decay is not only for children or young adults.
 Anyone can develop decay especially if they eat a diet high in sugar, starches, and acidic foods and beverages.
-Today we discuss dental health for adults.
+Today we discuss adult dental health.

 Risk Factors for Adults

 Older adults tend to have more risk factors for dental health problems and overall health issues than do younger people.
 Age alone is a risk factor for periodontal disease but add to that the habit of smoking and alcohol use, and the risk for periodontal disease more than doubles.
-Also, certain medications are risk factors for dental conditions such as xerostomia (dry mouth).
+Also, certain medications are risk factors for dental conditions such as xerostomia (dry mouth syndrome).

 People are living longer these days and keeping their natural teeth.
 But again, older adults are at higher risk for such things like oral or throat cancers, particularly if they are heavy drinkers or smokers.
 Older adults with dentures often discontinue seeing their dentist because they no longer have their natural teeth.
 Even denture wearers should see their dentist to make sure they aren’t losing bone mass in their underlying jawbone and that their dentures are fitting properly.
 Ill-fitting dentures can cause a host of problems.
 For older adults some conditions may require seeing the dentist more often than every six months.
 This includes if you are taking medications for high blood pressure or epilepsy or if you have diabetes.